Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Progenitors of individual Boötes I stars

 \subsection{Ambiguous stars}

 Within the analyzed Boötes~I stars, we have identified a subset that we now classify as \vl ambiguous\vd.
 An example of this is displayed in Fig.\ref{ambiguous}, where we show the comparison between the measured abundance pattern of Boo-1137 (\citealt{norris10}) and the simulated one that produce the best fit.
-For this star, the minimum $\chi^2 \approx 4.0$ is obtained with an enrichment mainly driven by Pop~III SNe.
-However, when plotting the predicted abundance pattern for a 100\% Pop~II enrichment (with a > 80\% contribution by AGB stars) with a chi-square value very close to the minimum ($\chi^2 \approx 4.5$), we observe that these two abundance patterns appear strikingly similar.
-Specifically, the two predicted abundance patterns are almost indistinguishable in the Na, Mg, Al, Ca, Sc, Ti, Cr, Mn, Co, and Ni abundances, while they exhibit differences of $> 1\,\rm dex$ in C, N, O, and Zn.
+For this star, the minimum $\chi^2 \approx 9$ is obtained with an enrichment mainly driven by Pop~III SNe.
+However, when plotting the predicted abundance pattern for a 100\% Pop~II enrichment with a $\chi^2$-value very close to the minimum ($\chi^2 \approx 12$), we observe that these two abundance patterns appear strikingly similar.
+Specifically, the two predicted abundance patterns are almost indistinguishable in the C, Al, Si, Ca, Sc, Ti, Cr, Mn, Co, Ni, Zn abundances, while they exhibit differences of $> 1\,\rm dex$ in N, O, and Na , {for which no measurements are available}.
 It is worth noting that this degeneracy could be resolved with the measurement of [N/Fe].
 However, nitrogen is both challenging to measure accurately and the surface abundance strongly depends on the stellar evolutionary stage, due to internal stellar mixing processes \citep[e.g.][]{gratton00,placco14}.

-\rm \textit{Why an enrichment driven by 100\% Pop~III is so similar to 100\% Pop~II SNe?} The reason lies in the number of Pop~III SNe progenitors contrtibuting to the ISM pollution.
+\rm \textit{Why an enrichment driven by 100\% Pop~III is so similar to 100\% Pop~II SNe?} The reason lies in the number of Pop~III SNe progenitors contributing to the ISM pollution.
 Indeed, upon retrieving the progenitors, we found that this abundance pattern is the result of enrichment from multiple Pop~III SNe (>10), with different masses and energies.
 Consequently, the distinctive features of individual Pop~III SNe are lost resulting in an abundance pattern very similar to that driven by Pop~II stars (see Fig.\ref{ambiguous}).